neurolibre/full-stack-server/README.md

 python3 -m venv neurolibre
 ```

+> Note: Please do not replace the name `neurolibre` with something else.
+You can take a look at the `systemd/neurolibre-*.service` configuration file as to why.

 If successful, you should see `~/venv/neurolibre` created.
 Enable this virtual environment, so that the dependencies are installed here:

 ```